-- What makes a meme really funny?
+- What makes a meme hilarious?

 It’s the same on Instagram.
 Have an interesting caption for your images.
 Think of the caption as just as important as the visual element.

-Take a look at the image below; it’s just a normal image, but it becomes really funny because of the text.
+Look at the image below; it’s just a normal image, but it becomes really funny because of the text.